 The German watchmaker Juggernaut A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also quite gorgeous in terms of exterior and interior finish) Zeitwerk hand-wound watch.
 Featuring the same “digital” time representation mechanism, the new A. Lange & Sohne Zeitwerk Striking Time was just revealed at SIHH 2011 industry event.
 It now adds an absolutely mesmerizing chiming mechanism to the jumping hours and minutes complication.

-To make enough space for the new complication, the German engineers have increased diameter of its Lange caliber L043.2 hand-wound movement by roughly 1/10th of an inch to 36.00 millimeters.
+To make enough space for the new complication, the German engineers have increased the diameter of its Lange caliber L043.2 hand-wound movement by roughly 1/10th of an inch to 36.00 millimeters.
 The mechanism has also become just a trifle thicker, now measuring exactly 10.00 mm from top to bottom.

 To make sure that everyone will notice the new function, Lange did two things.

-Secondly, the striking mechanism chimes every fifteen minutes with quarter-hour signals sounding in high-pitched tone and the top of the hour chiming in lower-pitched sound.
+Secondly, the striking mechanism chimes every fifteen minutes with quarter-hour signals sounding in a high-pitched tone and the top of the hour chiming in lower-pitched sound.

 The second function must be pretty annoying after the initial wow-impression wears out in an hour or so, but thankfully there is a special pusher at 4 o’clock that shuts the chimer off.